kamimrcht/webpage/mphf.md

 As we’ve seen, k-mer sets from biological sequences have special properties, namely carrying a lot of redundancy through overlapping k-mers.
 The method draws from this fact to propose a function whose bit/key requirements can be smaller than the lower bound of general MPHFs which work on any entry type.

-Mainly, it relies on concepts and methods we’ve reviewed: PTHash, super-k-mers and their skewed distribution, partitioning.
-There are two more points to be discussed: dataset fragmentation and properties of k-mers within a super-k-mer.
+Mainly, it relies on concepts and methods we’ve reviewed: PTHash, _super-k-mers_ and their skewed distribution, partitioning.
+There are two more points to be discussed: dataset fragmentation and properties of k-mers within a _super-k-mer_.

 ### General idea of the LP-MPHF

 The input of the LP-MPHF is a SPSS.
-However, the LP-MPHF would not achieve its best performances on a plain k-mer set, because of its fragmentation (we will come back to this).
+However, the LP-MPHF would not achieve its best performances on a plain _k_-mer set, because of its fragmentation (we will come back to this).
 Therefore, it would rather start from SPSS made of longer strings (a list of examples appears in another blog post [here](https://kamimrcht.github.io/webpage/tigs.html) and with more details in this [preprint](https://arxiv.org/abs/2209.06318).

-Here we must note that the LP-MPHF works on a formatted input: in order to build a non-trivial SPSS, k-mers must be counted and some operations are necessary to build the strings.
-In the case of general purpose MPHFs used for k-mer sets, the user also had to make sure that every k-mer in the input appeared only once.
+Here we must note that the LP-MPHF works on a formatted input: in order to build a non-trivial SPSS, _k_-mers must be counted and some operations are necessary to build the strings.
+In the case of general purpose MPHFs used for k-mer sets, the user also had to make sure that every _k_-mer in the input appeared only once.

-The LP-MPHF uses super-k-mers as an inner component, for their properties mentioned in the hash tables section.
+The LP-MPHF uses _super-k-mers_ as an inner component, for their properties mentioned in the hash tables section.
 At a glance, they work this way:

 <img src="files/lphash.png" alt="drawing" width="800"/>

-In the following, we come back to the data fragmentation which has an impact on performances, and on some properties of super-_k_-mers used for LP-MPHF.
+In the following, we come back to the data fragmentation which has an impact on performances, and on some properties of _super-k-mers_ used for LP-MPHF.

-### How to get a unique _k_-mer id from its super-_k_-mer
+### How to get a unique _k_-mer id from its _super-k-mer_

 Here we will show a single scenario out of the four described in the paper.
 The authors show that under reasonable conditions, this scenario occurs half of the time, and is the best case scenario for the LP-MPHF.
-Let’s consider this sequence and its super-_k_-mers:
+Let’s consider this sequence and its _super-k-mers_:

 <img src="files/spkm_id.png" alt="drawing" width="600"/>

 The first _super-k-mer_ is called “maximal”: the minimizer is exactly in the middle, leading to _k-m+1_ _k_-mers covering it.
 In that case, recording the position of the minimizer in each _k_-mer of the _super-k-mer_ is sufficient, since we know that the first _k_-mer will have the minimizer at position k-m, the second at position k-m-1, and so on to the last at position 0.

-In the case the _super-k-mers are unique and maximal in the input, it is enough to compute a _k_-mer’s minimizer to uniquely identify its _super-k-mer_, and it is enough to retain the minimizer’s position in the _k_-mer to uniquely identify the _k_-mer.
+In the case the _super-k-mers_ are unique and maximal in the input, it is enough to compute a _k_-mer’s minimizer to uniquely identify its _super-k-mer_, and it is enough to retain the minimizer’s position in the _k_-mer to uniquely identify the _k_-mer.
 This property is used by LP-MPHF to cover a lot of cases, by recording a very small amount of information.

 There are other cases, where the _super-k-mer_ is not said “maximal” (the minimizer occurs at other positions than in the middle).
 The paper gives details on how to transpose the above strategy, which requires a bit more information to be recorded in order to uniquely identify the _k_-mers.
 There are also cases where the _super-k-mer_ is repeated in the input SPSS, which are dealt in a non-optimal way at the moment.
 The authors highlight it as a future work.